sertdfyguhi/stable-diffusion-bot/README.md

 # Commands

+- /text2img: Generates an image using a text2img.
-- /generate: Generates an image using a prompt.
+- /img2img: Generates an image using a img2img.
 - /stop: Stops current generation.
 - /stop_all: Stops all generations requested by user.